biojava/biojava.github.io/_wikis/BioJava:CookBook:PDB:SCOP.md

 -   parse the SCOP files
 -   provides an API to access any level of the SCOP classification.

-If you are running out of memory while running any of theexample, increase memory by adding the VM argument:
+If you are running out of memory while running any of the example, increase memory by adding the VM argument:

 `-Xmx500M`